 - Butter: We're not only melting unsalted butter, we're browning it on the stovetop.
 Using melted butter helps produce a chewy cookie texture, while browned butter brings an incomparably toasty, toffee-like, caramelized flavor.

-- Raisins: All regular raisins are just fine (or are golden, seen above), but I prefer a mix of regular and golden raisins.
+- Raisins: All regular raisins are just fine (as are golden, seen above), but I prefer a mix of regular and golden raisins.
 Golden raisins are moister and a little sweeter.

 - Bourbon (optional): Just a few tablespoons for soaking the raisins.
 This plumps them up and throws in a subtle complementary flavor.
 You can use rum if you prefer, or switch to orange juice or water.